jsardev/petmemo/README.md

 ## Prerequisities

 Important!
-The Cats API does only support filtering with query parameters when used with an API key.
-If you want to run the app locally, you need to grab a key from the [Cats API](https://thecatapi.com) website and put it in a `.env` file, like this:
+The Cats/Dogs API does only support filtering with query parameters when used with an API key.
+If you want to run the app locally, you need to grab a key from the [Cats API](https://thecatapi.com) and [Dogs API](https://thedogapi.com/) website and put it in a `.env` file, like this:

 ```
-VITE_API_KEY=YOUR_KEY_HERE
+VITE_CAT_API_KEY=
+VITE_DOG_API_KEY=
 ```

 ### What exactly does not work?